Dominican Republic: Tourism

 Tourism is one of the fueling factors in the Dominican Republic's economic growth.
 The Dominican Republic is the most popular tourist destination in the Caribbean.
 With the construction of projects like Cap Cana, San Souci Port in Santo Domingo, Casa De Campo and the Hard Rock Hotel & Casino (ancient Moon Palace Resort) in Punta Cana, the Dominican Republic expects increased tourism activity in the upcoming years.

-Ecotourism has also been a topic increasingly important in this nation, with towns like Jarabacoa and neighboring Constanza, and locations like the Pico Duarte, Bahia de las Aguilas, and others becoming more significant in efforts to increase direct benefits from tourism.
+Ecotourism has also been a topic increasingly important, with towns like Jarabacoa and neighboring Constanza, and locations like the Pico Duarte, Bahía de las Águilas, and others becoming more significant in efforts to increase direct benefits from tourism.
 Most residents from other countries are required to get a tourist card, depending on the country they live in.
 In the last 10 years the Dominican Republic has become one of the world's notably progressive states in terms of recycling and waste disposal.
-A UN report cited there was a 221.3% efficiency increase in the previous 10 years due, in part, to the opening of the largest open air landfill site located in the north 10 km from the Haitian border.

-Infrastructure
+Communications

+The Dominican Republic has a well developed telecommunications infrastructure, with extensive mobile phone and landline services.
+Cable Internet and DSL are available in most parts of the country, and many Internet service providers offer 3G wireless internet service.
+Projects to extend Wi-Fi hot spots have been made in Santo Domingo.

+The telecommunications regulator in the country is INDOTEL (Instituto Dominicano de Telecomunicaciones).
+The largest telecommunications company is Claro – part of Carlos Slim's América Móvil – which provides wireless, landline, broadband, and IPTV services.
+In June 2009 there were more than 8 million phone line subscribers (land and cell users) in the D.R., representing 81% of the country's population and a fivefold increase since the year 2000, when there were 1.6 million.
+The communications sector generates about 3.0% of the GDP.
+There were 2,439,997 Internet users in March 2009.

+In November 2009, the Dominican Republic became the first Latin American country to pledge to include a "gender perspective" in every information and communications technology (ICT) initiative and policy developed by the government.
+This is part of the regional eLAC2010 plan.
+The tool the Dominicans have chosen to design and evaluate all the public policies is the APC Gender Evaluation Methodology (GEM).